SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Map of the Palace of Fine Arts

 There are plenty of places to sit on the grass (shown in green on the map) and all offer amazing views.
-You will find a few ideas below on where to find some of the best grab and go lunches in the Marina.
+You will find a few ideas below on where to find some of the best grab-and-go lunches in the Marina.

 Tour Options